How to Self-Host Everything: A 2026 Beginner's Guide

 ssh root@your-server-ip

-# Update everything
+# First, update everything

 apt update && apt upgrade -y

-# Create a non-root user
+# Create a non-root user for day-to-day work

 adduser deploy